piesecurity/WindowsEventsToCSVTimeline/README.md

 # WindowsEventsToCSVTimeline

-A couple of simple Powershell scripts to collect all Windows Event Logs from a Host and parse them into one CSV Timeline.
+A couple of simple Powershell scripts to collect all Windows Event Logs from a host and parse them into one CSV Timeline.

 ## But Why This Script?
 This script uses Windows Powershell to parse event logs following 5 goals.